-In C++ the specific casts are more controlled ways of performing conversions between types.
+In C++ specific casts are more controlled ways to perform type conversions.
 These are static_cast

 , dynamic_cast